top of page

 Storyboarding

-Sketches of a guided experience began to surface and a map-like format evolved.
-Maps guide the user through an experience that builds upon its self creating a more cohesive art experience.
-This educational aspect provides information on the artist, technique, history, and primary creative influences of the time.
+Sketches of a guided experience led to a map-like format, where the map guides users through a cohesive art journey.
+This educational approach offers insights into the artist, techniques, history, and key influences of the time.

 Gallery Pal - Storyboard Sketches.png